kolkhis/lac/src/u16lab.md

 - Connect to `tshoot2@prolug.asuscomm.com`
 - Password:

-A ticket has come in that a mount point /space is not working correctly.
+A ticket has come in that a mount point, `/space`, is not working correctly.
 The team expected a 9GB partition to be built there on the 3 attached disks, but found that it was not a separate partition.

 Verify that `/space` is not set up correctly.

-To complete this event the following two must be correct.
+To complete this event the following four must be correct.

-- HINT: They may want to revisit lab 3 of the course for this one.
-This is a challenge here.

-  - The three disks must be properly set up in LVM.
+1. The three disks must be properly set up in LVM.

-- HINT: use your pvs, vgs, lvs tools
+   - HINT: use `mkfs` to make a filesystem.

 <!-- - Answer: -->
 <!--   - First identify all disks: `fdisk -l | grep -i xvd`.
 Then `pvcreate /dev/xvd<whatever>`. -->
 <!--   - Then `vgcreate space /dev/xvd<disk1> /dev/xvd<disk2> /dev/xvd<disk3>`. -->
 <!--   - Then `lvcreate -n space -l +100%FREE space_vg` -->

-EXT4 or XFS must be installed on the logical volume.
+2. EXT4 or XFS must be installed on the logical volume.

-- HINT: use `mkfs` to make a filesystem.
+   - HINT: You may want to revisit lab 3 of the course for this one.
+This is a challenge here.

+   - HINT: Use your `pvs`, `vgs`, `lvs` tools

 <!-- - Answer: -->
 <!--   ```bash -->
 <!--   mkfs.ext4 /dev/mapper/<name of logical volume> -->
 <!--   ``` -->

-`/space` must be created and mounted off on this filesystem.
+3. `/space` must be created and mounted off on this filesystem.

    - Hint: Make the directory

 <!-- - Answer: -->
 <!--   ```bash -->